 A SIP-PBX obtains originating call service from multiple providers (e.g., for redundancy or least cost routing).
 In this case, the PBX can legitimately originate a call via one provider from a calling TN that it obtained from a different provider.

-An enterprise displays a Toll-Free callback number for B2C calls, and the Toll-Free number provider and originating provider are two separate entities.
+An enterprise displays a Toll-Free callback number for Business to Consumer calls, and the Toll-Free number provider and originating provider are two separate entities.

 A “legitimate spoofing” service displays the subscriber’s work TN for calls originated by the user’s home phone.